jscad/OpenJSCAD.org/README.md

 #### Module api

 *compile(params, source)*
+ compile OpenJsCad code and generates CSG representation this returns a promise that gets resolved with the CSG object.
- compile openjscad code and generates intermediate representation ordering of parameters created with curying in mind *params* the set of parameters to use
+ (the ordering of parameters created with curying in mind) *params* the set of parameters to use
  *source* the openjscad script we want to compile

 *generateOutput(outputFormat, csgs)*
-generate output file from a CSG/CAG object or array of CSG/CAG objects *outputFormat* the output file format
+generate output data from a CSG/CAG object or array of CSG/CAG objects *outputFormat* the output file format
  *csgs* the CSG/CAG object or array of CSG/CAG objects

+>Note: for now you need to use outputData.asBuffer() to get a Node.js buffer for writing to disk

+### Use of the different modular components directly

+From version 0.6.0 onwards, almost all the individual parts of this project are available directly as scoped NPM modules , and can be used independently from this repo.
+The full list of these is available here: https://www.npmjs.com/org/jscad

+One example of what can be achieved with this can be found [here](https://esnextb.in/?gist=0a2ac2c4e189e27692ea964956a3a2e5) This means you can :
+- easilly create your own renderer for the CSG/Cag datastructures
+- create custom UIs
+- use the different parts in Node.js or the Browser
+- cherry pick what formats you want to use for input/output without needing the dependencies of **all** packages
+- lots more !

+This will be expanded upon in the future, and is the backbone of the newer, modular Jscad

 ## Contribute